Transcontinental (company)

 Transcontinental Inc., operating as TC Transcontinental, is a Montreal-based packaging, commercial printing and specialty media company.

-The company was established in 1976 as a direct marketing company, and later expanded into newspaper printing, and eventually publishing of newspapers and magazines.
-In the mid-2010's, Transcontinental began to exit the mass media industry by divesting its consumer-oriented publications, local newspapers, and most of its business-to-business publications, and expanding into the flexible packaging industry.

-Transcontinental is publicly-traded on the Toronto Stock Exchange, and has over 8,000 employees—the majority of which are based in Canada, the United States and Latin America.
+Transcontinental is publicly-traded on the Toronto Stock Exchange, and has over 7,600 employees—the majority of which are based in Canada, the United States and Latin America.

 History

 The company was founded in 1976 by Rémi Marcoux and partners Claude Dubois and André Kingsley as a flyer-printing business.
 It generated $2.9 million in revenue in its first year of operations.
-In 1978, the company was renamed GTC Transcontinental Group, and it established a Door-to-door distribution division known as Publi-Home Distributors.
+In 1978, the company was renamed GTC Transcontinental Group Ltd., and it established a Door-to-door flyer distribution division known as Publi-Home Distributors.